Tax Basics: A Beginner's Guide to Taxes

-The IRS interprets tax provisions through IRS regulations, which provide guidance on the application of tax law.
-Because not every tax code has a regulation, the IRS also uses revenue rulings, revenue procedures, and letter rulings to offer guidance.
-Although the IRS can offer its own interpretation of the tax code, when there is a dispute, the courts interpret the tax code and decide how Congress intended the tax rules to be applied.
+The IRS interprets the federal tax code by issuing regulations that provide guidance on applying tax law.
+To address situations not addressed by regulations, the IRS also releases revenue rulings, revenue procedures, and private letter rulings that provide taxpayer guidance.
+Although the IRS can interpret the tax code, taxpayers can ask the courts to step in and address how Congress intended the tax code to be applied.

-The U.S. government collects income taxes and payroll taxes from individuals and corporate income taxes from companies.
-The government disburses the money, according to the federal budget, to the appropriate agency to use for purposes like national defense, Social Security, education, national parks, and for government services like welfare.
+The U.S. government disburses tax money according to the federal budget.
+The budget directs government spending for things like national defense, Social Security, education, national parks, and government services like welfare.

-The IRC defines gross income as "income from whatever source derived."
-There are two types of income subject to taxation: earned income and unearned income.
+The tax code defines gross income as "income from whatever source derived."
+Two types of income are subject to taxation: earned income and unearned income.
 Earned income includes:

 - Unemployment benefits